 CyberGhost VPN – A good choice for torrenteers!

 Cyberghost is a Romania VPN company; thanks to their FREE VPN option for their continued popularity.
-This VPN service is marketed primarily for its privacy, security, and easy-to-use software.
+This best VPN for torrenting free service is marketed primarily for its privacy, security, and easy-to-use software.
 Their paid plans are reasonably priced.

 Yes, you’re right, the bulk of their subscribers opt for the free plan, but this isn't a good option for p2p/torrent users as p2p has been completely blocked on all their free servers.